-If an emergency is declared, an announcement will be made via the Emergency Public Address System to evacuate the building and a timely warning text message will be sent to all on and off campus employees and students by text messaging by the Director of Communications.
+If an emergency is declared, an announcement will be made to evacuate the building and a timely warning text message will be sent to all on and off campus employees and students by text messaging by the Senior Director of Marketing and External Relations.
 Fire wardens will assist personnel to exit the nearest fire tower and proceed as directed.
-Once everyone arrives at the gathering areas, await further instructions from the floor wardens or Campus Security.
+Once everyone arrives at the designated gathering areas, await further instructions from the floor wardens or Campus Security.